mroavi/JunctionTrees.jl/docs/src/visualization/junction_trees.md

 #### Example 5

 Plots a junction tree with cluster IDs and cluster variables as node labels.
-The root cluster is denoted with a square.
+The root cluster is denoted with a fisheye lens-like circle.

 ```@example
 using JunctionTrees, CairoMakie, GraphMakie, Graphs, Printf, MetaGraphs